jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 ### ACLs

 IF you have ever worked on Windows OS you will notice that they have much deeper access control and permission system the the basic read, write, execute and owner, group, other permissions.
 These are called ACL's (pronounced ack-els) __Access Control Lists__.
 They are not native to the Linux world as they were not part of the original Unix standard.
 Modern versions of RHEL implement there own layer of Windows like ACLs on top of the regular permissions.
-There are a few other permission features that can help simulate ACLs.   __Sticky Bits__ are one of them.
-Here is what sticky bits do...
+There are a few other permission features that can help simulate ACLs.   __Sticky Bits__ are one of them and will be covered in Chapter X.

-### The 3 P's Describing 95% of all Linux Problems
+### The 3 P's Describing 99% of all Linux Problems

-Find how to do definitions in markdown
   * Path
    + If you get an error message telling you that ```file not found``` or ```path does not exist```  double check your path.
 It the absolute path correct?
 Is it a relative path problem?
 Are you on the wrong level?
   * Permission